 (3) Current building, fire, and life safety codes do not address the life safety of the animal occupants.
 The requirements found in NFPA 150 are written with the intention that animal housing facilities will continue to be designed, constructed, and maintained in accordance with the applicable building, fire, and life safety codes.

 The requirements herein are not intended to replace or rewrite the basic requirements for the human occupants.
 Instead, NFPA 150 provides additional minimum requirements for the protection of the animal occupants and the human occupants who interact with those animals in these facilities.

 A full description of the project is linked below:

-We have been advocating risk-informed animal safety concepts in this document since the 2013 Edition and have found that it is nearly impossible to underestimate the sensitivity of educational communities to the life safety of animals — either for agriculture or medical research.
-An examination of the technical committee roster will reveal that there are no user-interests from the education industry.
-As we explain in our ABOUT, the lack of user interest participation is not owed to any lack of diligence to recruit user interests by ANSI accredited standards developer.
+We have been advocating risk-informed animal safety concepts in this document since the 2013 Edition and have found that it is nearly impossible to overestimate the sensitivity of educational communities to the life safety of animals — either for agriculture or medical research.

 Issue: [11-1] and [19-5]

 Category: Fire Protection, Facility Asset Management, Academic, Risk Management

 ‘Tension and Uncertainty’: How a diverse technical committee rife with opposing viewpoints created the new NFPA 150 https://t.co/sqam82C0G7 pic.twitter.com/BvcveX6dwM

 National Institute of Health: Policy on Humane Care and Use of Laboratory Animals